 Courses are evaluated comprehensively through evaluations, such as final exams, which are based on the objectives, forms, and contents of the courses.
-Credits for courses are awarded by semester.
+Credits for courses are awarded by term.

 Course grades are shown as scores from 0 to 100, where 60 is the passing score, and signifies accreditation of course credits.
 Students cannot cancel nor retake courses once credits have been awarded.
-(Article 7 of the Rules on Graduate Learning)
+(Article 7 of the Rules on Graduate Learning) Moreover, this provision remains applicable to courses whose course names have been changed.
+Students must take note of the information provided in the List of Changed Course Names (planned to be included in the electronic copy of the Guide to Graduate Education and International Graduate Program, which is updated every year).